Albert J. Edmonds

+Biography

 Born January 17, 1942 in Columbus, Georgia, Edmonds was a career officer in the United States Air Force who eventually achieved the rank of lieutenant general.
 He graduated from Spencer High School in Columbus and then earned a B.S. degree in chemistry from Morris Brown College in 1964 and his M.A. degree in counseling psychology from Hampton University in 1966.
 Edmonds attended the Air Command and Staff College and the Industrial College of the Armed Forces in 1974 and graduated from the Air War College in 1980.
 In 1987, he completed Harvard University's national security program for senior officials.

 Edmonds began his military career when he entered the Air Force in 1964 and was commissioned as a second lieutenant after his graduation from Officer Training School at Lackland Air Force Base, Texas.
 His first assignment was at Keesler Air Force Base, Mississippi, and then in 1966 at Langley Air Force Base, Virginia as a data systems officer in the Tactical Communications area.

 In 1969, Edmonds was assigned at Hickam Air Force Base, Hawaii as the inspection team chief, director emergency mission support for the Pacific Communications Area.
 His first overseas assignment came when he was assigned at Takhli Royal Thai Air Force Base, Thailand as the Chief of Operations with the 2083rd Communications Squadron.

 In 1973, Edmonds received his first Pentagon assignment at Headquarters, U.S. Air Force, Washington, D.C. where he was responsible for the air communications programs in the continental United States, Alaska, Canada, South America, Greenland, and Iceland.
 After a two-year assignment beginning in 1975 at the Defense Communications Agency in Arlington, Virginia, he in 1977 was assigned to Anderson Air Force Base, Guam as the director of communications-electronics, Strategic Air Command's 3rd division and as the commander of the 27th communications squadron.